Amir1453/RedditVideoMakerBot/README.md

 -   This is purely for fun purposes.
 -   **At the moment**, this repository won't attempt to upload this content through this bot.
 It will give you a file that you will then have to upload manually.
 This is for the sake of avoiding any sort of community guideline issues.
+-   IMPORTANT!!
+DO NOT FORGET TO CREDIT FIFTEEN AI IN YOUR VIDEO!!
+THIS IS REQUIRED BY FIFTEEN AI!

 ## Requirements

 -   Python 3.6+
 -   Playwright (this should install automatically during installation)
+-   Valid ffmpeg path

 ## Installation 👩‍💻